affankingkhan/TheWalkingSchoolBus/docs/README.txt

 another activity
 • Destroyed – when the activity process is killed or completed terminated
 19) What is ANR?
 ANR is short for Application Not Responding.
-This is actually a dialog that appears to the user whenever an application have been unresponsive for a long period of time.
+This is a dialog that appears to the user whenever an application has been unresponsive for a long period of time.
 20) Which elements can occur only once and must be present?
 Among the different elements, the and elements must be present and can occur only once.
 The rest are optional, and can occur as many times as needed.